Skip to main content

 About the CIB

 The CIB consists of seven (7) board members each appointed by the Governor, with the advice and consent of the Senate, for a term of four (4) years.
-The contractor board members are Oklahoma business owners and all of the board members are business-minded people applying business principles to the operations of the CIB.
-The CIB board members and the trade committee members serve without compensation, except they may receive mileage reimbursement pursuant to the State Travel Reimbursement Act.
+The Board incorporates Oklahoma business owners who practice in the trades that the CIB licenses such as plumbers, electricians, and mechanical contractors.
+They bring a business-minded approach to the CIB’s operations.
+While both board and trade committee members serve without compensation, they may receive mileage reimbursements under the State Travel Reimbursement Act.

 The CIB is the statutorily created state agency charged with regulating, through licensing, registration, inspection and enforcement, the Plumbing License Law of 1955, the Oklahoma Inspectors Act, the Electrical License Act, the Mechanical Licensing Act, the Home Inspection Licensing Act, the Roofing Contractor Registration Act, and the Construction Industries Board Act.